jmnoh/abe516final/index.md

 * 1. Load the data, checking Missing values, correlation, and mean differences for each treatment
 * Using Bootstrap and permutation
   * Check distribution type
-  *Bootstrap and permutation
+  * Bootstrap and permutation
-  *P-value, to check significant differences
+  * P-value, to check significant differences
-  *Repeat the method to see the different results
+  * Repeat the method to see the different results
-    *Average soil depth in all runs, New vs Worn *Average soil depth in adjacent rows as pair, New vs Worn *Average soil depth in adjacent rows at the same subplot, New vs Worn
+    * Average soil depth in all runs, New vs Worn
+    * Average soil depth in adjacent rows as pair, New vs Worn
+    * Average soil depth in adjacent rows at the same subplot, New vs Worn

 ## Results and future work
-* Bootstrap and permutation method didn’t work on the combined mean differences in New and Worn treatment (accepting the null hypothesis), but it was more effective when the data was separated into the precise region of the field.
+* Bootstrap and permutation method didn’t work on the combined mean differences in treatments (accepting the null hypothesis), but it was more effective when the data was separated into the precise region of the field.
 * It also allows me to see the confidence intervals easily which helps to understand the lidar data.
-* 2 out of 3 pairs of adjacent rows testing showed significant differences between treatments.
+* 2 out of 3 pairs of **adjacent rows** testing showed significant differences between treatments.
-* Applying the same method by separating them with adjacent rows and subplots can be done in further process in the future.
+* Applying the same method by separating them with **adjacent rows and subplots** can be done in further process in the future.
 * Through this project, I learned a lot in coding and found out the coding methods and visuals help me a lot to understand the data and propose another idea how to analyze data.
 For the question that I had before the project was answered since it showed some proof that It can differentiate the two treatments.

 Thank you.